 There are currently almost 120 youth in Ventura County waiting to be matched one-to-one with a mentor, and approximately 80% of them are boys.
 BBSVC invites men from across our communities to show how meaningful change begins with real heroes - those who make a lasting impact simply by showing up for a young person.

-Come by to get your questions answered in a no pressure environment with a drink or treat on us!
+Come by to get your questions answered in a no pressure environment with a non-alcoholic drink or treat on us!

 Check out our events calendar for more information!